If you are starting your property search, one of the first questions you may ask is:

 Do I Need a Mortgage in Principle Before Making An Offer?

-It is not a legal requirement, but most estate agents will expect you to have one.
+It is not a legal requirement, but many estate agents will expect you to have one before putting an offer forward.
 It shows you are serious and financially prepared.

 Is a Mortgage in Principle Guaranteed?

 No. It is an indication based on initial checks.
-Your full mortgage offer depends on detailed affordability checks and a property valuation.
+Your full mortgage offer depends on detailed affordability checks, supporting documents, underwriting and a property valuation.

 Does a Mortgage in Principle Affect Your Credit Score?

-Often it involves a soft credit check, which does not affect your score.
-Some lenders may carry out a hard check, so it is important to check beforehand.
+It depends on the lender.
+Some lenders use a soft credit check, which does not usually affect your score.
+Others may use a hard search, so it is important to check beforehand.

-Can I Get a Mortgage Principle if I am Self Employed?
+Can I Get a Mortgage in Principle if I am Self Employed?

-Yes, although lenders will usually ask for evidence of income, such as recent tax calculations or accounts.
-We help self employed clients present their income clearly to improve their chances of approval.
+Yes, although lenders will usually ask for evidence of income, such as recent tax calculations, SA302s or accounts.
+We help self employed clients present their income clearly and understand which lenders may be suitable.